jgeumlek/WiimoteGlue/README.md

     SUBSYSTEM=="leds", ACTION=="add", DRIVERS=="wiimote", RUN+="/bin/sh -c 'chgrp input /sys%p/brightness'", RUN+="/bin/sh -c 'chmod g+w /sys%p/brightness'"

-seems to be a working for me, but there is probably a better way to write this udev rule.
+seems to be working for me, but there is probably a better way to write this udev rule.

 ###North, south, east, west?
 What are those?
 My "A" button isn't acting like a "A" button.